Final Statement of the 2018 PAS Plenary Session

 I) On science and society

-7. The discourse between science and society would be endangered if equality of rights is not assured, including equal rights of women and men, rights of the poor and most vulnerable, and children’s rights.
+- The discourse between science and society will be endangered if equality of rights is not assured, including equal rights of women and men, rights of the poor and most vulnerable, and children’s rights.
 Science must get involved in this discourse, foster understanding of the barriers and drive changes needed to overcome human trafficking, modern slavery and abuse.

 II) Selected insights from sciences frontiers to address humanities’ challenges